zotherstupidguy/mushin-tdd/README.md

 === Mushin Generation capabilities each new version of mushin contains a blue print of the domain-speicifc framework, it copies those files into a destenation directory and then uses grep to replace various code snippet

+=== Virtual Currency Domain Framework, that includes middlewares for different client apis and gems to work with virtualcurrencies